 Today, no permanent state-funded French orchestra can boast a female music director.
 According to a recent study, only 4% of conductors programmed by French musical institutions are women.
 The situation is no better in Europe, where only 6% of guest conductors are women.
-Aimed at gifted professionals under the age of 40, the International Competition for Women Conductors will showcase 12 candidates of the highest calibre, following a carefully-managed selection process.
+Aimed at gifted professionals, the International Competition for Women Conductors will showcase 12 candidates of the highest calibre, following a carefully-managed selection process.

 Paris Mozart Orchestra